Blog Story

 Say hi!

-For those who are in the dark, ransomware is a virus that infects PC’s and Servers causing all your data to become encrypted.
+For those still in the dark, ransomware is a virus that infects PCs and servers, causing all your data to become encrypted.

-The second type is Locker ransomware, which locks you out of the operating system, making it impossible to access the desktop or any apps or files.
-The files are not encrypted in this case, but the attackers still ask for a ransom to unlock the infected computer.
+2. Locker Ransomware – This type locks you out of the operating system, making it impossible to access the desktop, apps, or files.
+The files are not encrypted, but the attackers still demand a ransom to unlock the infected computer.

-Businesses are forced to pay a ransom of £500 – £5000 and there is nothing anyone can do to ‘FIX IT’.
+Businesses are often forced to pay a ransom of between £500 and £5000, and there is nothing anyone can do to “fix” the situation.

-Most worryingly Anti-Virus technologies are not guaranteed to detect or prevent the devastation.
+Most worryingly, anti-virus technologies are not guaranteed to detect or prevent these devastating attacks.

-These attacks have been happening for several months, the most famous of which attacked the NHS resulting in anarchy.
+These attacks have been happening for several months, with the most famous being the one that targeted the NHS, resulting in widespread anarchy.

 How do I protect myself?

-The good news is by having a good backup is total protection.
-If your files are encrypted you can simply delete the infected files and restore them from the backup.
+The good news is that having a reliable backup provides total protection.
+If your files are encrypted, you can simply delete the infected files and restore them from your backup.

 I’ve got a backup, why should I worry?

-Up until recently, if you we’re infected it didn’t take long to notice.
-You would try and access files and they wouldn’t work.
-Recently however, the hackers have realised that many people’s backups have a 30-day window so have been letting the virus lay dormant for 31 days.
-After the 31 days (when many people’s backups have overwritten) the virus becomes active and data is lost.
+Up until recently, if you were infected, it didn’t take long to notice — you’d try to access files, and they wouldn’t work.
+However, hackers have recently learned that many people’s backups have a 30-day retention window, so they allow the virus to lay dormant for 31 days.
+After the 31 days (when many backups have overwritten), the virus becomes active and data is lost.

 So, what can I do now?

-Again, it’s a simple fix and all Everything Tech customers are protected.
-Your backup should have a 12-month recovery window at least.
-This means that you should be able to restore a file at any time within a 12-month Window.
+The solution is simple: All Everything Tech customers are protected.
+Your backup should have at least a 12-month recovery window, which means you can restore a file at any time within that 12-month period.

 Other ways to protect yourself

-There are many other ways of protecting yourself from ransomware attacks such as;
+There are several other ways to protect yourself from ransomware attacks:

-Another way of protecting you PC’s and servers is simply by making sure you keep your systems up to date, download the newest version of your software as soon as it is available.
-These software updates are released to fix vulnerabilities that can be exploited to install ransomware.
-If you are an Everything Tech customer we do automatically keep your systems up to date for you.
+• Keep your systems up to date.
+Download the newest version of your software as soon as it is available.
+These software updates fix vulnerabilities that ransomware can exploit.
+If you’re an Everything Tech customer, we automatically ensure your systems are up to date for you.

 Latest resources